richmanbtc/alphapool-tools/README.md

 - The name must use only lowercase alphanumeric characters and dashes, cannot begin or end with a dash, and cannot be longer than 63 characters.
 - This is gcloud constraint

+Application exec likely failed application failed to start: not available

+- I don't know what caused it, but I think it stopped happening when I added more memory.